GoogleCloudPlatform/service-extensions/plugins/samples/overwrite_errcode/README.md

 - **Debugging difficulty**: Makes troubleshooting harder since the original error is lost
 - **Client confusion**: Clients may misinterpret 404 when the actual problem is server-side

-**Best practices**:
-- Consider logging the original status code before remapping
+**Note**: When using this pattern, logging the original status code before remapping, using it selectively, preserving original codes in internal headers, and monitoring backend errors separately can help mitigate these issues.
-- Use this pattern selectively (e.g., only for public-facing APIs)
-- Preserve original status codes in internal headers for debugging
-- Monitor backend errors separately from client-facing status codes